-The construction process of Phase 1A permanent housing in Duyu (230 units) and Pombewe (400 units), which was started in January 2020, just completed in February 2021!
+The construction process of Phase 1A permanent housing in Duyu (230 units) and Pombewe (400 units), which was started in January 2020, was just completed in March 2021!
 Public facilities and social facilities are even still being worked on.
 Contractually, Phase 1A is supposed to be completed in 6 months, should be completed by early July 2020.
-There is a 7-month delay!
+There is an 8-month delay!
 If it is added with the availability of public facilities and social facilities, the delay becomes, this is the lowest count, 9 months!
 Thus, overall, it takes 16 months to build 630 units of permanent housing in Phase 1A (January 2020 to April 2021)!

 Referring to this fact, the World Bank should have realized how slow the progress of NSUP-CERC/CSRRP implementation from a long time ago.
 At least, this issue should have been detected and reported in the previous ISR period (November 2020)!

 Now, for Phase 1B.
 Phase 1B will build 1,005 units of permanent housing (which later increased to 1,076 units).
 Construction began in October 2020.
 As of May 2021 (within 7 months of work), the progress of the work has been 42%.
 That’s according to the report of the PUPR Housing Working Unit, as a party responsible for permanent housing development.
 In our monitoring, the progress of the work is only about 30%!